482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • You can apply for further 482 visas without limit

-• You need to score 5.0 in all parts of the IELTS (or equivalent test), unless exempt
+• You need to score an overall 5.0 (minimum score of at 5.0 in each test part) in IELTS (or in an equivalent English test), unless exempt

 • You pay a higher visa application charge than STSOL applicants